UCSBCarpentry/2022-11-8-ucsb-reproducible-pubs/setup.md

 title: Pre-workshop Setup
 ---

->##Logging into the Rstudio Jupyter Instance
+> ## Logging into the Rstudio Jupyter Instance
 >
-> For this workshop, we will be using a Jupyter Instance that LSIT has gracefully setup for us with the software and packages preinstalled to prevent install issues.
+For this workshop, we will be using a Jupyter Instance that LSIT has gracefully setup for us with the software and packages preinstalled to prevent install issues.
-> Please use your UCSB NETID to sign into the Instance: [https://carpentryworkshop.lsit.ucsb.edu/](https://carpentryworkshop.lsit.ucsb.edu/)
+Please use your UCSB NETID to sign into the Instance: [https://carpentryworkshop.lsit.ucsb.edu/](https://carpentryworkshop.lsit.ucsb.edu/)
-> Once you have signed in, there is a selection for Rstudio.
+Once you have signed in, there is a selection for Rstudio.
->
-{: .callout}
+{: .prereq}

 ![jupyter-instance](/fig/setup-jupyter-instance.PNG)